vipurapu/antlr4-vala-runtime/README.md

 # antlr4-vala-runtime
-ANTLR4 Runtime for the Vala and Genie languages (and possibly C too!)
 This isn't complete yet.
 I'd appericiate help, especially on the documentation comments and fixing any errors and/or warnings in the code, like converting getter and setter methods to properties and other errors.
 Email me to ubuntugeek1904@gmail.com if you have any questions!

 [What is Vala?](https://wiki.gnome.org/Projects/Vala)